wangjy0116/Black-Box-UE-Hub/README.md

 ---

 ### 🧩 Hybrid
+Hybrid methods are motivated by the observation that no single uncertainty signal is sufficient to capture model reliability robustly across settings.
+Different signals encode different aspects of uncertainty: consistency reflects output stability, verbalization reflects self-assessment, and candidate comparison or explanation reflects relative preference or reasoning support.
+Hybrid methods therefore combine multiple complementary signals in order to produce uncertainty estimates that are more robust than those obtained from any single source alone.

 | Method | Venue | Computation | Calibration | Open-ended | Closed-ended | Code |
 |---|:---:|:---:|:---:|:---:|:---:|:---:|